FrancescoMar04/Siem-incident-response-lab-wazuh/README.md

 The project is structured into the following phases:

-- Environment setup
+1. Environment Setup
-- Wazuh Installation
+2. SIEM Installation
-- Agent Setup
+3. Agent Setup
-- Security Incident Detection With SIEM
+4. Security Incident Detection
-- Log Analysis and Incident Response
+5. Log Analysis and Incident Response
-- Final report
+6. Final Report

 Detailed technical steps are documented in the `phases/` directory.